Wario Land: Super Mario Land 3

 A simple debug mode remains in the game, accessible by pressing Select 16 times while the game is paused.
 A blinking cursor should appear.
 Hold B and press Left/Right to move it.
 Press Up/Down to change the values of your number of lives, coins, hearts, and the timer.

 Holding A + B and moving the cursor all the way to the left will highlight the Wario head; unpausing will change your current form (in the order of Small, Normal, Bull, Jet, Dragon).
+If this action is performed while in the air and A is held down while unpausing, the player can jump again and again, possibly allowing access to normally unreachable areas (such as where the Pouncer in course 4 really ends up going).

 (Note that pressing Select a 17th time will make the cursor disappear.
 However, if you press Select 256 times after the initial 16 presses, the cursor will appear again.
 This happens because memory address AC85, which stores the Select presses, loops after 256 presses.)